Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Maps/DisplayDeviceLocation/README.md

 * Stop - Stops the location display.
 * On - Starts the location display with no `AutoPanMode` mode set.
-* Re-Center - Starts the location display with auto pan mode set to `LocationDisplayAutoPanMode::Recenter`.
+* Re-Center - Starts the location display with auto pan mode set to `LocationDisplayAutoPanMode.Recenter`.
-* Navigation - Starts the location display with auto pan mode set to `LocationDisplayAutoPanMode::Navigation`.
+* Navigation - Starts the location display with auto pan mode set to `LocationDisplayAutoPanMode.Navigation`.
-* Compass - Starts the location display with auto pan mode set to `LocationDisplayAutoPanMode::CompassNavigation`.
+* Compass - Starts the location display with auto pan mode set to `LocationDisplayAutoPanMode.CompassNavigation`.

 ## How it works